JEKO10/Movie/README.md

 ## Project task

-This website is built with SASS/React-TypeScript and Redux-Toolkit.
+I built this website with SASS/React-TypeScript and Redux-Toolkit.
 I used TMDB API to make a movie app.
 The user will be able to sign up, add reviews, make lists, add films to the watchlist, and search for movies.

 ## Project overview

 I created 4 redux-toolkit slices so far.
-One for trending movies that gets data from TMDB API with axios.
+One is for trending movies that get data from TMDB API with axios.
 Second for trending people.
-And other 2 for getting single movie and person information.
+And the other 2 for getting a single movie and information about a certain person.

 ## Built with